 - 7. There had been circulated copies of a report by the Depute Chief Executive (People) which updated the Executive Committee on the arrangements to elect new teacher and parent representatives for the Executive when it considered education business and requested Members to consider introducing new arrangements to enable a pupil representative to be elected to the Executive Committee.
 The report explained that the Scheme of Administration stated that there should be 2 teacher representatives on the Executive (one Primary and one Secondary), however there was only one existing representative.
-An expression of interest had been received to fill the teacher representative vacancy and it would therefore be appropriate to commence the process for seeking nominations for the second teacher representative.
-In relation to the Parent representatives, under the existing arrangements parent representatives were elected to the Executive for a period of 2 years and both of the existing parent representatives had completed this term and the process for seeking nominations for new parent representatives required to be commenced.
+An expression of interest had been received to fill the teacher representative vacancy and it would therefore be appropriate to commence the process for seeking nominations for the second teacher representatives were elected to the Executive for a period of 2 years and both of the existing parent representatives required to be commenced.
 There was a suggestion that the Teacher Representatives not be restricted to one from Primary and one from the Secondary sector, but this was not supported by the Committee. - 8.
 There was currently no pupil representation on the Executive Committee and consideration required to be given to whether it was appropriate to introduce a process to seek nominations for the role.
 The report detailed the proposed election process.
 While Members supported the addition of pupil representatives on the Committee when Education business was being considered, it was felt that the election process proposed in the report was complicated and duplicated work undertake in relation to the pupil parliament.
 Following considerable discussion with regard to the most appropriate group from which to consider possible Pupil Representatives, the Committee agreed to Pupil Representative in principle, requesting officers consult a number of pupil groups and report back to the Committee.

-DECISION - (a) NOTED the arrangements for electing new parent and teacher representatives for the Executive (Education). - (b) AGREED:- - (i) in principle to propose having two Pupil Representative as non-voting members on the Executive Committee when it was considering Education business; - (ii) that Officers consult with Senior Student Councils from each Secondary School, along with the current, and future candidates for, Borders Members of the Scottish Youth Parliament, to ascertain the most appropriate year Group and methodology for appointment as Pupil Representatives; and - (iii) that the findings of that consultation be brought to an Executive Committee as soon as possible.
+- (a) NOTED the arrangements for electing new parent and teacher representatives for the Executive (Education). - (b) AGREED:- - (i) in principle to propose having two Pupil Representative as non-voting members on the Executive Committee when it was considering Education business; - (ii) that Officers consult with Senior Student Councils from each Secondary School, along with the current, and future candidates for, Borders Members of the Scottish Youth Parliament, to ascertain the most appropriate year Group and methodology for appointment as Pupil Representatives; and - (iii) that the findings of that consultation be brought to an Executive Committee as soon as possible.